Carcaixent: Orange route

 Carcaixent has developed the Orange route to introduce national and foreign visitors to this interesting and celebrated agricultural, commercial and cultural legacy.
 The project analyses the history of the fruit, providing information on its origins and on the municipality of Carcaixent’s standing as the birthplace of oranges.
 Visitors will also learn about parish priest Monzó’s pioneer action, and the different architectural styles used in the construction of orange warehouses from antiquity to present times.
 The itinerary analyses how oranges have been handled and marketed from the late 18th century to the present.

+Climate

+Carcaixent has a hot summer mediterranean climate (Csa in the Köppen climate classification) with mild, moderately wet winters and hot, dry summers.
+The rainiest season of the year is autumn, due to the cold drop episodes that are more common during the months of September, October and November.
+On 15 May 2015, Carcaixent recorded the highest temperature ever recorded in Spain and Europe for a month of May, which was 44.4 C.